LiaPlayground/Symposium-on-International-Teaching-2021/README.md

                              --{{2}}--
-But such script-tags can contain also more elaborate code, which you don't want want to copy an paste again and again.
+But such script-tags can contain also more elaborate code, which you don't want to copy and paste again and again.
 LiaScript therefore offers the opportunity to create macros, which can be parameterized and imported from other courses, Just like an ordinary library as it done in other programming languages.

                                {{2}}